 Mobile Personalization Pro #3: Nike+ Run Club

-Nike is another great brand which redesigned one of its apps to make more room for personalization.
-Its fitness app, Nike+ Run Club, received a complete makeover in late August 2016, allowing users to choose a workout plan, which then adapts (on its own), depending on the progress the users make.
+Nike is another great brand which redesigned one of its apps to make more room for mobile personalization.
+Its fitness app, Nike+ Run Club, received a complete makeover over a year ago, allowing users to choose a workout plan, which then adapts (on its own), depending on the progress the users make.
 Basically, users choose what they want to achieve and as they go, the app tracks the progress.
 It then uses the information on that progress, to tailor the workout routine for best results.
 It truly feels like a real, living fitness instructor in your pocket.
 Commenting on the changes, Greg Ng, vice president of digital at PointSource, hit the nail on the head, saying “Without this level of personalization, users won’t receive the user experience they want, and will likely abandon the app.”

 Mobile Personalization Pro #4: Airbnb